-Surgical procedure Place implant with pre-mounted abutment, dressing and healing cap Surgical follow-up Time after surgery Remove healing cap and dressing and check implant site.
-If healed, remove sutures and instruct patient or their family/caregivers on cleaning and aftercare.
-If not healed refit healing cap and replace dressing 7-10 days If not healed after 7-10 days, repeat instructions above 14 days Fitting of the sound processor Check that the implant is firmly integrated.
+Surgical procedure Place the implant with pre-mounted abutment, dressing and healing cap Surgical follow-up Time after surgery Remove the healing cap and dressing and check the implant site.
+If healed, remove the sutures and instruct the patient or their family/caregivers on cleaning and aftercare.
+If not healed, refit the healing cap and replace the dressing 7-10 days If not healed after 7-10 days, repeat instructions above 14 days Fitting of the sound processor Check that the implant is firmly integrated.
 Check that the abutment is well connected to the implant.
-Check surround-ing skin area Down to 2 weeks, based on individual patient evaluation.
+Check the surrounding skin area Down to 2 weeks, based on individual patient evaluation.
 Fit the sound processor (see Audiological Manual) In the US, 3 months, based on individual patient evaluation.
+Routine follow-up

-Routine follow-up Evaluate the fitting of the sound processor, as well as the condition of the skin penetration area and the abutment within 2 months after the initial fitting
+Evaluate the fitting of the sound processor, as well as the condition of the skin penetration area and the abutment within 2 months after the initial fitting.

-2 months after the initial fitting.
-Schedule subsequent follow-up semi-annually or annually
+Schedule a subsequent follow-up semi-annually or annually